MobileNativeFoundation/rules_xcodeproj/examples/previews/README.md

 attempts using a Preview configuration are rejected.

-In the Preview configuration, Bazel prepares generated sources, local imports, link dependencies, and runtime frameworks.
+In the Preview configuration, Bazel prepares generated sources, local imports, link dependencies, and runtime bundles.
 Xcode compiles and links the selected target with its real tools.
 Simulator and macOS Swift WMO targets use Xcode's single-file compilation mode there; the original Bazel compilation mode remains unchanged. `ENABLE_XOJIT_PREVIEWS` alone does not opt in because Xcode also sets